chringer-git/rmd_maps_for_umair/README.md

 # rmd_maps_for_umair
-.Rmd example for Umair on Twitter
+.Rmd example solution for Umair on Twitter.

-Example of using Pages, drop downs and maps for a question on Twitter.
+This example of uses flexdashboard Pages and drop downs, and shows how to place leaflet objects (OpenStreet Maps) in rows and columns within the pages.